bootlin/elixir/README.md

     | Http client | --------> | Varnish cache | --------> | Apache running Elixir |
     '-------------'           '---------------'           '-----------------------'

+### Keeping Elixir databases up to date

+To keep your Elixir databases up to date and index new versions that are released, we're proposing to use a script like `utils/update-elixir-data` which is called through a daily cron job.

 ## Building Docker images

 Docker files are provided in the `docker/` directory.
 To generate your own